Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

 Pro Tip: Knowing the difference between job responsibilities and professional accomplishments is key to writing a resume that stands out.

-Nanica is a one-column resume template that focuses on the brightest highlights of your career.
+Nanica is a one-column basic resume template that focuses on the brightest highlights of your career.
 One section at a time, it reveals your most significant strengths that the employer won’t be able to resist.

 The neat layout allows you to display how you’ve been climbing the career ladder and highlight your skillset.
 And despite the structure being traditional, it’s actually how you guide the recruiter’s gaze through every step you took to be where you are today.